God Wants You To Cease Filmmaking

 by DICK CHENEY

 Dick Cheney is the senior contributor to This Recording.
-He is a writer residing for the most part in the spirit world, the rest of the time you may contact his wife Lynne for his exact whereabouts.
+He is a writer living in an undisclosed location.
 You can find an archive of his writing on This Recording here.

 "Lonely Child" - Christina Perri (mp3)

 "Sea of Lovers" - Christina Perri (mp3)